-&lt;sup>5 Feres has been applied to bar a National Guard technician's claim of a hostile civilian work environment created by frequent racially offensive remarks.
-Overton v.
-New York State Div. of Military & Naval Affairs, 373 F.3d 83, 95-96 (2d Cir.
-2004).
-Under Brown and the instructive Jentoff listing, the reach of Feres to that claim is unclear.
-Regardless, some kinds of Title VII claims are outside the Feres bar.

-One respected commentator finds these rules indefensible: "courts inexplicably have treated [National Guard Technician] positions as triggering Feres. . . .
-[I]t remains a mystery why Title VII claims should be barred under Feres, even in cases involving service members . . . .
-There is no reason why a judge-made doctrine like Feres should be viewed as trumping a federal statute like Title VII."
-Jonathan Turley, Pax Militaris: The Feres Doctrine and the Retention of Sovereign Immunity in the Military System of Governance, 71 GEO.
-WASH.
-L. REV. 1, 83 n.565 (2003).
-Of course, Feres itself trumped the Federal Tort Claims Act.
-Case by case, we must decide whether the military trump card has to be used, following the general rules from the Supreme Court.

-- (1) In May 2002, an improper one pay-grade demotion in his technician position occurred.
+(1) In May 2002, an improper one pay-grade demotion in his technician position occurred.
 That is said to be in retaliation for Walch's filing grievances.
-The demotion is a subjective personnel decision that we may not review. - (2) The complaint states that prior to his discharge, Walch had filed charges of race discrimination and a similar-based complaint with an Inspector General.
-The argument that these events led in 2004 to his discharge and termination are personnel decisions by superiors which we may not review. - (3) More generally, Major Walch alleged that retaliation for his complaints of discrimination led to a failure to refer him to a Medical Examination Board, failure to follow progressive discipline rules, wrongful demotion, and other defaults.
-These steps that the Adjutant General's Department took to discipline and demote him are integrally related to the military hierarchy. - (4) Major Walch's claims of a conspiracy by various members of the Texas National Guard do not separately constitute grounds for a claim, except to the extent they caused specific harm.
-The injuries which he has alleged all are personnel decisions that were integrally related to the military.
+The demotion is a subjective personnel decision that we may not review.

+(2) The complaint states that prior to his discharge, Walch had filed charges of race discrimination and a similar-based complaint with an Inspector General.
+The argument that these events led in 2004 to his discharge and termination involve personnel decisions by superiors which we may not review.

+(3) Major Walch also alleged that retaliation for his complaints of discrimination led to a failure to refer him to a Medical Examination Board, failure to follow progressive discipline rules, wrongful demotion, and other defaults.
+Whether the Adjutant General's Department was retaliating against him by discipline and demotions are matters integrally related to the military hierarchy.
+Major Walch does not include this claim among the adverse actions we discuss below that need to be redone because of procedural errors.

+(4) Major Walch claims a conspiracy by various members of the Texas National Guard.
+The alleged injuries all involve exempt personnel decisions.